π Syllabus

 - Taken and submitted through Gradescope

 Your lowest quiz score will be dropped when calculating your final grade.
-Late reading quizzes will be accepted up to 48 hours, however, they will receive ½ credit.
+Late reading quizzes are not accepted.

 Planned Readings